 Special Badges - The Grand Prior is granted the honour of wearing a livery collar, symbolizing his leadership role.

-All ranks wear Church Mantle (white cloak for knights and black cloak for dames with red cross and white scallop in the centre), dark suit with personalized order tie/scarf on religious engagements of the Order.
+All ranks wear Church Mantle (white cloak for knights and dames and, black cloak for sergeants with red cross and white scallop in the centre), dark suit with personalized order tie/scarf on religious engagements of the Order.

 Order's ceremonial sword is a stunning replica of the sword wielded by King Richard I of England, the founder of the historical Order in 1191.
 One of the most famous stories about this sword is that he sold it to the gullible french claiming it was the legendary Excalibur.
 This replica allows us to honour historical legacy of the Order with such a magnificent piece.

 Thomas Becket, born in 1119 or 1120 in London, came from a merchant family and received education in England and France.
-He served Archbishop Theobald of Canterbury and later became King Henry II's Lord Chancellor in 1155.
+He became King Henry II's Lord Chancellor in 1155.
 However, in 1162, he became Archbishop of Canterbury, leading to conflicts with the king over Church privileges.

 Becket resigned as Chancellor and resisted the king's attempts to limit Church power through the Constitutions of Clarendon in 1164.
 The tension escalated, leading to Becket's murder in Canterbury Cathedral on December 29, 1170.
 His death shocked Europe, and he was canonized as a saint in 1173.
 Despite the destruction of his shrine by King Henry VIII, Becket's legacy persisted.